HuyaneMatsu/Koishi/README.md

 - `/9ball` - Ask our all knowing 9ball to share their wisdom.
 - `/ascii` - Ascii art your avatar or the guild's icon.
 - `/choose` - Chooses one of your given options.
+- `/imaginary-friend` - A collection of commands that an imaginary friend would have.
 - `/memme` - A curated list of touhou memes.
 - `/oj` - Lookup commands related the 100% Orange Juice video game.
 - `/paranoia` - Pa-pa-pa-pa-paranoia.